 Most of the activities work well for preschoolers through early elementary.

-Parts of a dragonfly image in the collage is from Montessori MOMents, which is now a private blog.
-You need to request an invite to access it.
+Parts of a dragonfly image in the collage is from Montessori MOMents, which is no longer available.

 I have an activity of the week about observing nature up close.

 Montessori Materials has a number of free animal classification materials.